DenisBarbosa123/ToDoList-JS/README.md

 # PWA - To do list

-A to do list application using JS, IndexedDB, CacheAPI
+A to do list application using JS, IndexedDB and CacheAPI